Baertram/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 local callbackNameInvShown = libfilters:CreateCallbackName(LF_INVENTORY, true)
 --Makes: "LibFilters3-shown-1"

---The callbackFunction you register to it needs to provide the following parameters:
+--The callbackFunction you register to it needs to provide the following parameters in the following order:
---number filterType, refVar fragmentOrSceneOrControl, table lReferencesToFilterType, boolean isInGamepadMode, string stateStr --number filterType is the LF_* constantfor the panel currently shown/hidden --refVar fragmentOrSceneOrControl is the frament/scene/control which was used to do the isShown/isHidden check --table lReferencesToFilterType will contain additional reference variables used to do shown/hidden checks --boolean isInGamepadMode is true if we are in Gamepad input mode and false if in keyboard mode --string stateStr will be SCENE_SHOWN ("shown") if shon or SCENE_HIDDEN ("hidden") if hidden callback was fired
+--number filterType is the LF_* constantfor the panel currently shown/hidden --string stateStr will be SCENE_SHOWN ("shown") if shon or SCENE_HIDDEN ("hidden") if hidden callback was fired --boolean isInGamepadMode is true if we are in Gamepad input mode and false if in keyboard mode --refVar fragmentOrSceneOrControl is the frament/scene/control which was used to do the isShown/isHidden check --table lReferencesToFilterType will contain additional reference variables used to do shown/hidden checks

 local function callbackFunctionForInvShown(filterType, fragmentOrSceneOrControl, lReferencesToFilterType, isInGamepadMode, stateStr)
   --Register your filterFunction here e.g. or do whatever is needed, like adding custom controls of your addon to the currently shown panel